What’s Happening in Bonds: June 2024

 Head of Fixed Income

-Chamath is the Head of Fixed Income at Betashares and is a voting member of the firm’s Investment Committee.
-He is responsible for managing the fixed income ETFs and leading the fixed income product development.
-In addition, he shares responsibility for the strategic and dynamic asset allocation decisions for the Betashares model portfolios.
-Previously, Chamath was a fixed income trader at the Reserve Bank of Australia, working in their FX reserves management function in Sydney and London.
-There, he managed the RBA’s Japanese and European government bond portfolios across a range of market conditions.
-Chamath holds a Bachelor of Commerce degree (First Class Honours in Finance) from the University of Melbourne.
-He is a CFA® charter holder and has sat on the Bloomberg AusBond Index Advisory Council.
+Betashares - Head of Fixed Income Chamath is responsible for the portfolio management function and fixed income product development at Betashares.
+Previously, Chamath was a fixed income trader at the Reserve Bank of Australia, working in their international reserves section in Sydney and London, where he managed the RBA’s Japanese and European government bond portfolios.
+Chamath holds a Bachelor of Commerce degree (First Class Honours in Finance) from the University of Melbourne, is a CFA® charter holder and has sat on the Bloomberg AusBond Index Advisory Council.
+Read more from Chamath.

 Leave a reply